AppMetrics/Docs.DocFx/getting-started/sampling/index.md

 ## Sliding Window Resevoir Sampling

-A Reservoir [implementation](../../api/App.Metrics.Sampling.SlidingWindowReservoir.html) backed by a [fixed-size sliding window](http://web.cs.ucla.edu/~rafail/PUBLIC/100.pdf) that stores only the measurements made in the last N seconds (or other time unit) and therefore like an Exponentially Decaying Resevoir provides a sense of recency.
+A Reservoir [implementation](../../api/App.Metrics.Sampling.SlidingWindowReservoir.html) backed by a [fixed-size sliding window](http://web.cs.ucla.edu/~rafail/PUBLIC/100.pdf) that stores only the measurements made in the last N data entries (or other time unit) and therefore like an Exponentially Decaying Resevoir provides a sense of recency.
 Statistical descritption with the type of resevoir are deterministic, so there is no danger that unfortunate random selections will produce bad approximations.

 The default sample size is 1028.